GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Path length sampling to avoid U-turns

 \subsection{Step distributions avoiding U-turns}

 To make our sampler concrete, a specific distribution over the number of steps must be defined.
-We evaluate a few related choices, all of which are motivated by the observation driving the No U-Turn Sampler (NUTS) \cite{HoGe2014}, which is that it's wasteful to evaluate the Hamiltonian dynamics beyond the point at which the trajectory has made a U-turn and is heading back toward the starting position.
+We evaluate a few related choices, all of which are motivated by the main idea underlying NUTS, namely that it is wasteful to continue extending the Hamiltonian trajectory once it is moving back toward the initial point \cite{HoGe2014}.
 Figure~\ref{fig:u-turn-condition} illustrates the U-turn condition, which is made precise in Equation~(\ref{eq:uturn-cond}).